okd-community-install/installcentos/all-in-one-hetzner-bare-metal.md

 The simplest way of partitioning is:
 ´´´
+DRIVE1 /dev/sda
+DRIVE2 /dev/sdb
+SWRAID 1
+SWRAIDLEVEL 1
+BOOTLOADER grub
+HOSTNAME CentOS-76-64-minimal
+PART /boot ext3     512M
+PART lvm   vg0       all

+LV vg0   root   /       ext4     200G
+LV vg0   swap   swap    swap       5G
+LV vg0   tmp    /tmp    ext4      10G
+LV vg0   home   /home   ext4      40G

+IMAGE /root/.oldroot/nfs/install/../images/CentOS-76-64-minimal.tar.gz
 ´´´

+for a box 2*2GB.
+If the imgage is not avalilible just check for the next version of CentOS.

-Fst tinh to to is enable SELinux, as it comes disabled:
+After installting the the image the first to to is enable SELinux, as it comes disabled:

 ´´´
 vi /etc/selinux/config